GerardWassink/SCEPSIS/doc/Example.md

 ##### microcode for the fetch phase

 - Clock Cycle 1 - PCTO + MARI - *put the value of the PCT in the MAR*
-- Clock Cycle 2 - RAMO + INRI + CE - *put the value out of memory into the INR and bump the PCT up by 1*
+- Clock Cycle 2 - FTCH + INRI + CE - *put the value out of memory into the INR and bump the PCT up by 1*

 Now, after two clock ticks, we have read the value out of memory (pointed to by the Program Counter), that is the value of the next instruction, into the Instruction Register from where it can be decoded; lastly, we had the PCT point to the next instruction.